Reviewed and Updated: Jul 11, 2024

 Medical Considerations When Taking Fish Oil Supplements

 Fish oil can potentially interact with some medications, most notably with anticoagulants.
-In high doses, fish oil may increase clotting times and cause issues with people on these medications.
+For people taking these medications, fish oil could increase clotting times and as a result increase one's risk of bleeding.

-Combining it with medications designed to prevent blood clotting can potentially cause a problem.
-However, many healthcare professionals will simply monitor you closely in these cases rather than taking you off the fish oil supplements altogether.
+Combining fish oil with medications designed to prevent blood clotting can potentially cause problems.
+Weighing benefits vs risks, however, many healthcare professionals will simply monitor you closely in these cases rather than taking you off the fish oil supplements altogether.

 Choosing the Right Fish Oil Supplement